hero@2.jpg

 What happens on race day?

-Race day starts at 8am and races run from 9:30am to 3pm.
-Each team races 3-4 times with divisional finals where teams will have a chance to win medals.
+Race day starts at 8am and races run from 9am to approximately 4pm, with awards ceremony at approximately 4:30pm.
+At least half the participating teams will go home with bling!
 You will get a designated area to camp and it's suggested to bring your own canopy tents, chairs, snacks, and drinks.
 We plan to have food trucks during lunch and there is a Safeway and a few restaurants across the street.
 All racing equipment is provided.
 Wear layered clothes and you will most likely get slightly wet (splashes) during the race.
 Detailed race day information will be provided prior to race day.

 Can I use my company’s donation matching program to help pay for our team entry fee?